JamesBender/hello-angular2/README.md

 # Hello World For Angular 2
-A simple hello world project for angular2.
+A simple hello world project for Angular 2.
 ## Notes
 To Install: